virginiapujols/2171-swen-610-01-04-Orange/README.md

 2. Execute `mvn compile exec:java`
 3. Open in your browser `http://localhost:4567/`
 4. Start a game and begin playing.
+5. Note that you must open tabs in multiple browsers if you want to have two instances running on one computer

 ## License
 MIT License.